Universal Credit is a payment to help with your living cost and it will replace:

 - Start thinking about how you will budget monthly

-- Use our benefits and budgeting calculator to work out how much you may be entitled to and send us your report.
+- Use our budgeting and benefits calculator to work out how much you may be entitled to and send us your report.

 Ensure you`re paying your rent at least one week ahead as per your tenancy agreement.
 Try and save so that should you need to make a claim for Universal credit you have money to cover your rent, food, and other essential costs.
 There are opportunities to open a savings account quickly and easily at your local Credit Union.
 You can find a local credit union by simply going online and entering your postcode.